n42k/brikkit/README.md

 `global.Brikkit.clearAllBricks();`

 #### Change Map
 Changes the map the server is running on.
+Will disconnect all players.
 ##### Usage
 `global.Brikkit.changeMap('Studio');`
 The maps available are: `Studio_Night`, `Studio_Day`, `Studio`, `Plate`, `Peaks`.